WP Job Manager Email Notifications are managed via Job Listings > Settings > Email Notifications

 You can optionally change the format of these emails between plain and rich text, or you can disable them entirely by unchecking the box next to each email.

-- The WP Job Manager Emails plugin which provides native support and includes email templates
+- The WP Job Manager Emails plugin provides native support and includes email templates

-- The Post Status Notifier to set up notifications when the status of a job listing changes.
+- The Post Status Notifier sets up notifications when the status of a job listing changes.

 Our add-ons may also send notifications:

-- Applications sends a confirmation email to both employers and candidates.
+- Applications send a confirmation email to both employers and candidates.